How To Choose The Right Pumpkin

 Why do we often see pumpkins growing in a “pumpkin patch”?

-When you grow pumpkins, particularly the larger varieties, they are prone to take up a lot of space.
-Many varieties also grow on vines that tend to spread out.
-A pumpkin patch with lots of open areas is the logical place to grow and harvest this delicious and fun food product.
+When you grow pumpkins, particularly the larger varieties, they’re prone to take up a lot of space.
+A wide variety also grows on vines that tend to spread out.
+A pumpkin patch with ample open space is the ideal place to grow and harvest this delicious, fun food.

 Final Word

-Let me know your stories about choosing just the right pumpkin, I would love to share them on this post.
+Let me know your stories about choosing just the right pumpkin; I would love to share them in this post.
 Plus, how many pumpkins do you usually grow or buy?
 Please make memories with your families and friends as you carve pumpkins, make pumpkin bread or cookies, and roast pumpkin seeds.
 Enjoy life as you keep prepping.
-May God Bless this world, Linda
+May God bless this world, Linda

 Biggest issue I’ve got is it’s still gonna be in the 90s this week and they get to stinking